-Parents should call the Attendance Hotline (909-793-1000, follow prompts) by 7:45am on the day of the absence if their student will be absent from class or classes.
+Parents should call the Attendance Hotline (909-793-1000, follow prompts) by 7:45am on the day of the absence if their student will be absent from class or classes (K-8 only).

 - 1. Explanation must include:

-- Date of absence
+- a.
+Date of absence

-- Student's name
+- b.
+Student's name

-- Student's grade
+- c.
+Student's grade

-- Reason for absence (Note: reporting an absence does not guarantee that it will be deemed "Excused".
-A determination will be made Administration based on the reason for the absence.)
+- d.
+Reason for absence

-- 2. If a student needs to leave class for an appointment, the student must be signed out in the School Office by a parent, legal guardian, or other adult named on the Authorized Pick-up List.
+- 2. While discouraged, if a student needs to leave class for an appointment, the student must be signed out in the School Office by a parent, legal guardian, or other adult named on the Authorized Pick-up List.
 In the case of elementary students, the classroom teacher must also be notified.